 - Tax Controversy: Ms. Buckley represents clients in all aspects of tax controversies, from audit through litigation.
-Her cases involve deficiency assessments, innocent spouse claims, overdue returns, partnership TEFRA audits, collection due process, employment taxes, fraud cases and offshore tax compliance.
+Her cases involve deficiency assessments, innocent spouse claims, overdue returns, partnership audits, collection due process, employment taxes, fraud and offshore tax compliance.

 - Collection Matters: Ms. Buckley helps clients resolve unpaid federal and state taxes through various means, including Offer and Compromise and Installment Agreement.
 She also resolves liens and levies filed by taxing authorities.